daremat/es6-epf/README.md

     window.location = `../score/score.component.html?name=${this._name }&size=${this._size}&time=${timeElapsedInSeconds}`;
    ```
  - Did you see that callback passed to `setTimeout()`?
-   With ES6's new **Arrow functions**, it become much more easy to write anonymous functions or callback functions.
+   With ES6's new **Arrow functions**, it becomes much more easier to write anonymous functions or callback functions.
    Rewrite this with the `() => { ... }` syntax.
    > ![question]
 What is the `.bind(this)` stuff?
 What does happen if you remove it?
 Use your web browser's debugger to guess what happens.